 The list can be as detailed as you like but try to avoid spending too long on it in an attempt to put off completing it!
 Not only will a list of your goals put things into better perspective, but it allows you to prioritize the different tasks based on urgency and difficulty.
 A to-do list also works as a reminder of your plans and ticking the items off as you complete them is great motivation.

-Take care to recognize your achievements however small.
+Take care to recognise your achievements however small.
 For each task you complete or goal you achieve give yourself a break or treat yourself to something small like a cup of tea and a biscuit.
 However, I know from experience that breaks can turn from two minutes to two hours very easily so be careful.

 Try to avoid picking up your phone during your breaks as social media is a strong culprit in those “extended” breaks.